Maninandha/Java-Interview-Questions/JavaClassLoader.md

 sun.misc.Launcher$AppClassLoader@2f94ca6c
 Pankaj$
 Refer this email archive where Tim Quinn is also facing the same issue.
-That’s all for Java ClassLoader and java custom class loader example.
+Thatâ€™s all for Java ClassLoader and java custom class loader example.
 FILED UNDER: INTERVIEW QUESTIONS, JAVA